Young people’s views on science education

 - their interest in and understanding of medical research and other science topics.

 The survey results will help inform what we and others do in policy, education and public engagement.
-We plan to track this area over time.
+The survey is carried out every three years, so we can track this area over time.

 - 68% of young people found science lessons at school very interesting or fairly interesting